zeiban/defiance-tools/README.md

 ## Overview ##

 These are a series of tools to extract various assets from the PC version of Defiance.
 If you are just curious about the WAD archive and it's internal RMID asset formats take a look in the wadlib/wadf.h and rmidlib/rmid.h files.
-The code is quite a mess while I figure out the formats dispite rewriting everyhing several times.
+The code is quite a mess while I figure out the formats dispite rewriting everything several times.

 ## Compiling ##
 All the tools were created using Visual C++ Exress 2010.
 If you have that would should be good to go.
 All the depenancies like zlib and libpng are included in the solution.